 West Nile Virus Cases Causing Concern in Oklahoma

-Blue Cross and Blue Shield of Oklahoma continually monitors events that could impact the health and wellness of our members.
+Blue Cross and Blue Shield of Oklahoma (BCBSOK) continually monitors events that could impact the health and wellness of your patients.

-Many states across the country are reporting higher than normal cases of West Nile virus.
-The Centers for Disease Control and Prevention (CDC) is reporting the highest number of cases reported through the end of July since 2004.
-The high count is attributed in large part to the much higher than average number of infested mosquitoes, brought on by the mild winter, early spring and very hot summer we’ve experienced this year.
+The Centers for Disease Control and Prevention (CDC) reports the highest number of cases documented through the end of July since 2004.
+The high count is attributed in large part to the much greater than average number of infested mosquitoes, brought on by the mild winter, early spring and very hot summer we have experienced this year.

 Oklahoma state epidemiologist Kristen Bradley fears the state could face the most severe case of West Nile virus ever this year.